 Botanically the Christmasberry is Lycium carolinianum (not to be confused with a couple of edible Crossopetalums also called Christmas Berry.)
 As for how Lycium carolinianum is pronounced is a bit of debate.
 Some say LIE-see-um, others lie-SEE-um.
 As the original word is from the Greek, λύκειον (LEE-kee-on) as in a Greek school we might argue the genus is more properly LEE-see-um.
 Carolinianum means central North America and is said kar-row-linn-ee-AY-num.

 For most of the year the Christmasberry is an unimpressive shrub that resembles from a distance a rosemary bush.
 But there are hints of more going on.
-It’s leaves are plump and the shrub is salt tolerant, preferring coastal or inland areas of high saline content.
+Its leaves are plump and the shrub is salt tolerant, preferring coastal or inland areas of high saline content.
 By April the fruit is quite attractive and a welcomed food for woodland creatures particularly birds.
-Technically the L. carolinianum here in Florida fruits all year but favor late fall and early winter.
+Technically the L. carolinianum here in Florida fruits all year but favors the late fall and early winter.
 However, I have also found them in abundance in mid-spring.

-While the foliage would never give it away as a member of the Solanaceae clan the blossoms and berries can.
+While the foliage would not give it away as a member of the Solanaceae clan the blossoms and berries can.
 The blossoms look very similar to other Solanums and the berries have an ornamental pepper look, if not in color then shape.
-The seeds are a familiar shape as well reminding one of small tomatoes or pepper seeds.
+The seeds are a familiar look as well reminding one of small tomatoes or pepper seeds.
 Opinions on taste vary, from sweet and tomato-ish to famine food.
 All the ones I’ve eaten were on the sweet and juicy side but there is a bit of aromatic oil or flavor to them as well, nothing dramatic but definitely there.

 While most foraging books ignore the L. carolinianum in their line up of edible Lyciums Dr. Fernando Chiang of the National University of Mexico confirms academically that the fruit is edible.
 Dr. Chiang is an expert on the genus and was consulted on the species for the publication of Florida Ethnobotany by Dr. Daniel Austin.
 Chiang describes the berries of other Lyciums as “often edible.”
 At least one, L. acnistoides, found in Cuba, is toxic.
 In some species the berries and the leaves (cooked) are eaten.
 With some edible, one toxic for certain, and others unreported it is best to identify carefully.

-Also called the Wolfberry, L. barbarum is know as a powerful antioxidant and credited with giving you energy, in and out of bed, better metabolism, improved immune system response, blood pressure regulation, cardiovascular health and slowing down aging.
+Also called the Wolfberry, L. barbarum is known as a powerful antioxidant and credited with giving you energy, in and out of bed, better metabolism, improved immune system response, blood pressure regulation, cardiovascular health and slowing down aging.
 Animal research suggest it may be effective against cancer, inflammatory diseases, macular degeneration and glaucoma.
 It is consumed in the form of pills, juice, dried fruit, powder, teas and the seeds eaten.

 The Goji berry is about 68% carbs, 12% proteins, 10% each of fiber and fat.
 A 100-gram serving is about 370 calories.
 It has 11 essential dietary minerals and traces of 22 others; 18 amino acids, six essential vitamins, five unsaturated fats, and five carotenoids.
 Specifically it is high in calcium, potassium, iron, zinc, selenium, vitamin B2, Beta-carotene, and exceptionally high amounts of vitamin C. It’s also full of antioxidants via its pigment, which I would presume to be lycopene.
 If your local Lycium lives up to that, it would be quite a dietary addition.